 - 1 cup enchilada sauce

-- Oil, salt and pepper your sweet potatoes, then bake for about 45 minutes, or until fork tender.
-My sweet potato was very big.
+- Oil, salt, and pepper your sweet potatoes, then bake them for about 45 minutes, or until fork tender.
+My sweet potatoes were very big.

 - Meanwhile, for the filling, heat oil in a pan over medium heat.

-- Add the onion and fry about 5 minutes, until it has a bit of color and is softer.
+- Add the onion and jalapeno and fry for about 5 minutes, until it has a bit of color and is softer.

-- Add the ground beef, and season with salt and pepper.
+- Add the beyond beef, and season with salt and pepper.
 Cook until browned.

-- Add the red bell pepper, jalapeno, garlic and diced tomato.
-Cook for a few minutes, until vegetables are a little softer and coked through.
+- Add the red bell pepper, garlic, and diced tomato.
+Cook for a few minutes, until vegetables are a little softer and cooked through.

 - Add enchilada sauce and simmer for about 10 minutes or so.
 Add water as needed for the consistency you prefer.
 I like mine a little saucy.
 Keep warm until potatoes are cooked.

-- When potatoes are done, cut them in half.
+- When the potatoes are done, cut them in half.
 I used a fork to fluff up a bit of the inside of the potato.
-Top with the enchilada topping, garnish as you like, and serve it up!
-I suggest diced avocado, shredded cheese, yogurt or sour cream and some cilantro.
+Top each potato half with the enchilada topping, garnish as you like, and serve.
+I suggest sliced avocado, shredded cheese, yogurt or sour cream, and some cilantro.

 Nutritional information is an estimate.
 Values vary based on products used.